Trust Dental Care Tijuana

 • Get OTC: this will help you to prevent irritation to the ulcer

-• Avoid the specific type of food like spicy, hot, or hard: by doing this, you will improve your treatment to act faster, and that way, you can recover more quickly from mouth ulcers.
+• Avoid specific types of food, such as spicy, hot, or hard: doing this will improve your treatment and allow you to recover more quickly from mouth ulcers.

 • When drinking a cold beverage, try using a straw